Factorization homology of enriched $\infty$-categories: Cartesian enriched factorization homology

-\begin{remark} Under certain mild hypotheses on the cartesian symmetric monoidal $\infty$-category $(\cV,\times)$ (which in particular induce a canonical embedding $\Spaces \hookra \cV$), cartesian-enriched factorization homology (\Cref{definition.fully.functorial.enr.fact.hlgy}) is equivalent to cartesian factorization homology (\Cref{definition.cartesian.fact.hlgy}); the proof amounts to an elaboration of the result that flagged $\Spaces$-enriched $\infty$-categories are equivalent to Segal spaces \cite[Theorem 4.4.7]{GH-enr}, or really its generalization \cite[Theorem 7.5]{Haug-rect}. \end{remark}
+\begin{remark} Under certain mild hypotheses on the cartesian symmetric monoidal $\infty$-category $(\cV,\times)$ (which in particular induce a canonical embedding $\Spaces \hookra \cV$), cartesian enriched factorization homology of $\cV$-enriched $(\infty,1)$-categories (\Cref{definition.fully.functorial.enr.fact.hlgy}) is equivalent to cartesian factorization homology of category-objects in $\cV$ (\Cref{definition.cartesian.fact.hlgy}).
+The proof of this assertion amounts to an elaboration of the result that flagged $\Spaces$-enriched $(\infty,1)$-categories are equivalent to Segal spaces \cite[Theorem 4.4.7]{GH-enr}, or really its generalization \cite[Theorem 7.5]{Haug-rect}. \end{remark}

 \begin{remark} As indicated in \Cref{rmk.bicomm.bialg.in.Cat}, to obtain the functoriality of enriched factorization homology over all of $\M$ it should suffice to assume that $\cV$ is an augmented bicommutative bialgebra object in $\Cat$.
 Moreover, echoing \Cref{rmk.only.cyclically.monoidal}, if we are only interested in extending the definition of enriched factorization homology over some subcategory of $\M$, it can be possible to weaken this hypothesis further; for instance, if we are only interested extending the definition of enriched factorization homology over the full subcategory $\BW \subset \M$ on the smooth circle, then it should suffice to assume that $\cV$ is an augmented cyclically monoidal and cyclically comonoidal bialgebra object in $\Cat$.\footnote{To make this assertion true, it suffices to declare that it is true by definition.} \end{remark}